salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Collection routes MUST respond with an "etag" header that is representative of their results.
 Collection routes MUST also respond with "etag" values for all included resources in the "meta".

+Routes MUST respond with "location" header when a resource was created.

 ## Property names
 * all MUST be camelCase